- Better: raw suction power The LVAC-300 measured higher in raw suction, giving the newer model an edge.

 -

-Controls are simple and easy to reach, but the lack of a display or button lights makes speed and battery status less informative.
+Controls are simple and easy to reach, but the lack of display, speed indicator, or battery-life readout was a recurring limitation.

 -